annacjacobson/quick-portfolio/askeladden.md

 *With Laura Pintos and Ramiro Cadavid*

 ### Project Description
-A machine learning project to develop an algorithmic classification system to help Twitter to identify Internet Research Agency “fake news” Russian troll tweets.
+A machine learning project using Natural Language Processing (NLP) to develop an algorithmic classification system to help Twitter to identify Internet Research Agency “fake news” Russian troll tweets.

 ### Tools
 Python, SciKit-Learn, Pandas, NumPy, Matplotlib, and Jupyter Notebook